q2a/q2a.github.io/addons/index.md

 *   [Answer Hide](https://github.com/arjunsuresh/q2a-answerhide) by [Arjun](http://gateoverflow.in/user/Arjun).
 Adds an option in user profile to disable answer list by default and allows viewing on button click.
 Useful for educational sites.
 *   [Ask Notices Plugin](https://github.com/svivian/q2a-ask-notices) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Displays warnings/hints for users asking questions with specific keywords.
 *   [Bookmarking Plugin](https://github.com/NoahY/q2a-bookmarks) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Allows questions to be bookmarked by users.
-*   [Category Description](https://github.com/arjunsuresh/categorydescription) by [Arjun](http:\gateoverflow.in/user/Arjun).
-Allows HTML description to be added for Categories which gets displayed on top of Category Pages.
 *   [Confirm Plugin](https://github.com/NoahY/q2a-confirm) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Provides a browser warning when leaving a page in which text has been entered.
 *   [Featured Questions](https://github.com/NoahY/q2a-featured) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Allows featured questions to be kept at the top of question lists.
 *   [Feature Question](https://github.com/arjunsuresh/q2a-feature) by [Arjun](http:\gateoverflow.in/user/Arjun).
 Allows any question to be clicked and gets added to the featured questions list which can be seen as a tab in the question lists.